Yoni1206/Monte-Carlo-Risk-Engine/README.md

 # High-Performance Monte Carlo Pricing & Risk Engine

-Hi, I’m Yoni Arbel — combining Pure Mathematics at Sorbonne University and Business Administration at IE University, with a strong focus on quantitative finance.
+Hi, I’m Yoni Arbel — combining Pure Mathematics at Sorbonne University and Business Administration at IE University, with a strong focus on market finance.

 This repository contains a production-grade pricing and risk engine for European Vanilla Options.
 While standard academic projects often stop at pricing, this engine goes further by implementing a robust risk management framework, calculating first and second-order Greeks ($\Delta, \Gamma, \nu$) using Central Finite Differences and Common Random Numbers (CRN) for variance reduction.